National Center for Healthcare Leadership|

 Graduate programs are supportive of Fellowships as an effective entrée into the field of practice; however, there are increasing inefficiencies in the system that create substantial work on the part of faculty and administrative members who are tasked to write countless letters of recommendations on a less than optimal timeline in the student’s education.

-Similarly, while fellowship program directors are committed to the success of the Fellowships is pipeline development opportunity the current system creates an equally challenging application and recruitment environment.
+Similarly, while fellowship program directors are committed to the success of the fellowships, the pipeline development opportunity within the current system creates an equally challenging application and recruitment environment.
 These hospital/health system Fellowships are faced with increasingly competitive forces to accelerate their recruitment process, in turn limiting their ability to adequately assess and consider the applicant pool and recruit candidates that are a best fit for their particular program.

 To address some of the aforementioned challenges the following guidelines were developed by the National Council on Administrative Fellowships (NCAF).
 NCAF is a voluntary membership organization of leading graduate health management programs and administrative fellowship siteswho work collaboratively to advance the role, availability, and quality of Fellowships and the fellowships process.